The author is a guitarist and bassist with over 35 years of experience as a musician.

 Still, I have a lot of fun with the MojoMojo.
 It sounds very good through my solid-state Peavey Bandit Red-Stripe, with plenty of punch.
 If you are a blues/rock guitarist with a solid-state amp and you’re trying to decide if you should invest in a tube amp, I suggest trying the MojoMojo pedal first.
 It might be just what you need, and you can save yourself a few bucks.

-The MojoMojo really comes alive when paired with a tube amp, and though my Marshall it sounds amazing.
+The MojoMojo really comes alive when paired with a tube amp, and through my Marshall it sounds amazing.
 It’s gutsy and thick with more than enough gain for anything short of hard rock and metal.
 I love the sound of my Marshall’s overdrive, but if I didn’t, I could be a very happy guitar player just relying on the MojoMojo.

 I consider this a “main sound” kind of distortion pedal.
 It has the flexibility to act as a kind of extension of your guitar amp.
 I expect for many guitar players, from beginner to advanced, it is the perfect addition to their rigs.
 Sure, it can also be used as a boost, and I am sure some players do that.
 In my opinion, that is missing a lot of what this cool pedal can do.